cs-uob/COMS10012/docs/contents.md

   * [Activity 2](./exercises/posix/act2/index.html) is for the Friday workshop in Week 13 (11am-1pm, 5 February).
   * [Activity 3](./exercises/posix/act3/index.html) is for the Tuesday workshop in Week 14.
   * [Activity 4](./exercises/posix/act4/index.html) is for the Friday workshop in Week 14.

+  ## Week 15 - Consolidation week

+In Week 15, there will be no new material.
+You can use this week to revise or catch up on material from Weeks 13-14.
+The workshops become drop-in sessions which are optional to attend, and do not count towards your attendance target.